Apallapu/microservice-workshop/week-2/microservice-tracing-jaeger/README.md

-# microservice with with Jaeger tracing
+# Microservice with Jaeger tracing

 Examples of microservice tracing